BasilMVarghese/p2psend/README.md

-# p2ptalk
+# p2psend
-An app to chat accross computers in local network.
+An app which can be used to transfer multimedia files accross local network.